Stephen Hurray 8/10/2019

 priesthood.
 Postulancy is generally considered the first formal step leading to

-candidacy and ordination, and lasts anywhere from 4 mos. to 2 years, which is
+candidacy and ordination, and lasts anywhere from 4 mos. to 2 years.
+The postulant generally participates as fully as

-possible in the life of the community, joining the novices and professe d
+possible in the life of the community, joining the novices and professional members for work and prayer] The purpose of the postulancy is

 to acquire some knowledge of the religious life and of the particular institute